 Here are seven golden rules to remember:

+And that applies no matter what the voice over is for.
 By virtue of their profession, voice actors are focused on emotion and the emotional journey they need to take their listeners on.
 Describe the feeling you want to impart.
 Is your project driven and energetic?
 Is it happy and enthusiastic, or does it require more empathy, reassurance, and a good dose of compassion?
 Will there be a score accompanying the voice over?
 Sending the music track to the actor will go a long way towards securing the performance you need.

 Deliver all the material beforehand.